 Positions defended in the name of God have shaped some of the most painful chapters of human history.

-When that capacity disappears, the tightening does not remain confined to religion.
+When it disappears, the tightening does not remain confined to religion.

 Want to learn more about Polarity Thinking and explore options for self-paced learning and Credentialing?